basic4gl-guy/jump-buggy/README.md

 "Jump Buggy" (for lack of a better working title) is the result of me obtaining an Oculus Go, and wanting to play something like the classic "Stunt Car Racer" in VR.

-The result is a Unity3D script that warps 3D meshes around a sequence of curves to generate a smooth racing track, which combines with the Unity3D example car controller to produce gameplay not unlike the original Stunt Car Racer.
+The result is a Unity3D script that warps 3D meshes around a sequence of curves to generate a smooth racing track combined with the Unity3D example car controller.

 ![Jump buggy in Oculus Go](Documentation/Screenshots/desert3.jpg)